-Looking for inspiration this February half term?
-Read our top tips for keeping all the family entertained for free – with fresh air in abundance.
+Looking for inspiration this half term?
+Read our top tips for keeping all the family entertained – with fresh air in abundance.

-We know that spending time by the water can make people feel happier and healthier.
+October is a beautiful time of year on the canals, with red and gold foliage reflected in rippling waters.
 Our 2,000 mile network of canals and rivers provides the perfect place to go for a stroll, feed the ducks and see something magnificent.

-We’re proud to care for five World Heritage Sites around our canals and rivers.
-On the Leeds & Liverpool Canal is Saltaire – Sir Titus Salt’s fascinating Victorian mill and village.
-Talking of Liverpool – our Liverpool Canal Link runs the whole length of the maritime Liverpool World Heritage site, including the Albert Docks.
+We're proud to care for hundreds of heritage sites.
+On the Leeds & Liverpool Canal is Saltaire – Sir Titus Salt's fascinating Victorian mill and village.
+Talking of Liverpool – our Liverpool Canal Link runs the whole length of the maritime heritage site in Liverpool, including the Albert Docks.
 But for sheer magnificence, you really have to take the kids to walk over the Pontcysyllte Aqueduct before popping into our free Trevor Basin Visitor Centre.

 Our canals and rivers are teeming with water birds.
 But please don’t feed them bread.
 It gives them a bad tummy.
 You’ll find loads of facts about how to help us keep our ducks healthy online.
 Download our free duck guide for some more fun on the go now.